michaelneale/goose-fix-it-action/README.md

-# goose CI
+# goose fix it

-Run goose as an action in CI to take on tasks in the background for you.
+A github action to run goose to take on tasks in the background for you.

 > [!NOTE]
 > Some have suggested this be pronounced "goosey".